Havoc Demon Hunter Best Covenants, Soulbinds, and Conduits — Dragonflight 10.0.2

 - General Draven — Ideal Havoc Tree: while not as good as Nadjia, Draven does provide some strong boosts with the Built for War and the multi-target-oriented Battlefield Presence.
 This also has some solid defensive traits in Regenerative Stone Skin and Service In Stone so it is not a bad pick, just not the best.

-Why Choose Night Fae for Havoc Demon Hunter?
+Why is Night Fae the Best Covenant for Havoc Demon Hunter?

 Night Fae provides a frontloaded burst tool via The Hunt with a relatively-low 1.5-minute cooldown, and comes with some excellent Soulbind options across the tree.
 This deals high single-target damage with a splash AoE DoT component that can be useful in burn phases, against high priority adds, or to burst down smaller groups of enemies.
 It also provides some extra mobility via the charge effect which, while niche, can be useful.

 Both Niya and Korayn provide excellent options for different scenarios as well to accentuate the kit.
-There is ample room to customize the tree with double Potency Conduits if desired, but some of the unique traits really shine here.
+There is ample room to customize the tree with triple Potency Conduits if desired, but some of the unique traits really shine here.

 Night Fae Abilities: The Hunt and Soulshape

 The Hunt itself is a simple extra single-target nuke with an AoE DoT attached to it, but has little in the way of synergy; it is just something to weave into your arsenal.
 It also provides a good bit of extra survivability via the self-healing on your primary target for some added utility.